Ratamahattaa/Ratamahattaa/README.md

 🐜 The program simulates the behavior of ants and their way of looking for a way to the cell, which is generated randomly.
 [Swarm alghoritm](https://github.com/Ratamahattaa/SwarmAlgorithm)

 - In one of my favorite installments of the Call of Duty game series, I came across a mission to decrypt a message.
 I liked the mechanics so much that I wrote a program based on the one in the game that encrypts the message based on pseudo-random numbers.
-💾 Message encryption based on text files [Coded message](https://github.com/Ratamahattaa/CodedMessage)
+💾 Message encryption based on text files.
+[Coded message](https://github.com/Ratamahattaa/CodedMessage)

 - As part of learning to operate on json files, I wrote a program that manages a database of daily tasks.
 📋 As part of managing facilities, we can edit them along with deadlines, add new tasks and delete existing tasks.
 [Task library](https://github.com/Ratamahattaa/Task-library)